Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Abstract

 \section{Abstract}

 The coupling between radio and X-ray luminosity is an important diagnostic tool to study the connection between the accretion inflow and jet outflow for low-mass X-ray binaries (LMXBs).
-When comparing NS- and BH-LMXBs, we find that the radio/X-ray correlation for individual NS-LMXBs is scattered, whereas for individual BH-LMXBs a more consistent correlation is generally found.
-Furthermore, we observe jet quenching for both types of LMXBs, but it is unclear what exactly causes this, and if jets in NS-LMXBs quench as strongly as those in BH-LMXBs.
-While additional soft X-ray spectral components can be present for NS-LMXBs due to the presence of the neutron star's surface, disentangling the individual X-ray spectral components has thus far not been considered when studying the radio/X-ray coupling.
+The radio/X-ray correlation for individual neutron star (NS) LMXBs is scattered, whereas for individual black hole (BH) LMXBs a more consistent correlation is generally found.
+Furthermore, jet quenching is observed for both types of LMXBs, but it is unclear whether jets in NS-LMXBs quench as strongly as those in BH-LMXBs.
+While additional soft X-ray spectral components can be detected in NS-LMXB spectra due to the presence of the neutron star's surface, disentangling the individual X-ray spectral components has thus far not been considered when studying the radio/X-ray coupling.
 Here we present eleven epochs of \textit{Swift}/XRT observations matched with quasi-simultaneous archival radio observations of the 2009 November outburst of Aql X-1.
 We decompose the thermal and Comptonised spectral components in the \textit{Swift}/XRT spectra, with the aim of studying whether the presence of additional thermal emission affects the coupling of the radio/X-ray luminosity.
 We find that there is no evidence of a significant thermal contribution in \textit{Swift}/XRT spectra that could cause scatter in the radio/X-ray coupling.
-However, a noteworthy finding is that the X-ray observation with the strongest statistically significant thermal component occurs around the same epoch as a bright radio detection.
-Follow-up research using more sensitive X-ray observations combined with densely sampled near-simultaneous radio observations is required to explore the radio/X-ray coupling for NS-LMXBs in more detail.
+To explore the role of potential spectral degeneracies in the X-ray models and consider the improvements from including hard X-rays, we perform joint fits with quasi-simultaneous \textit{RXTE}/PCA spectra.
+Follow-up research using more sensitive, broad-band X-ray observations and densely-sampled near-simultaneous radio observations is required to study this in more detail.